lychin24/Predicting-Recipe-Ratings/README.md

 1. Left merge the recipes and interactions datasets on id and recipe_id.

-   - This allows us to use both recipe data and their review for analysis
+   - This allows me to use both recipe data and their review for analysis.

 1. Fill all ratings of 0 with np.nan.